luigifcruz/CyberEther/docs/blocks-and-modules.md

 after completion.
 Keep interaction previews separate from applied configuration.
 Emit requests in response to user input, not when receiving an accepted edit.

+The Spectrum Analyzer demonstrates this with `splitRatio`: dragging previews a layout, releasing queues one edit, and the accepted ratio persists in block configuration.
+The in-place path preserves trace averaging and waterfall history.

 ### Compute Contract

 The compute hooks come from the runtime context, for example `computeInitialize`, `computeSubmit`, and `computeDeinitialize` on `NativeCpuRuntimeContext`.
 The scheduler executes modules in topological order once per cycle, and what `computeSubmit` returns matters: